meg-gutshall/rxeactions/README.md

 Rxeactions is a digital journal that allows users to privately track medications they’ve been prescribed as well as side effects, thoughts, and feelings associated with those medications.

-## Installation
+## Installation & Setup

 Fork the [rxeactions repo](https://github.com/meg-gutshall/rxeactions) and clone it down to your computer.
 In the terminal, `cd` to the rxeactions root folder.
 Run `bundle install` to load the required Ruby gems and dependencies.
 Then type in `rake db:migrate` to create a new database from the migration tables stored under `db/migrate`.
 Type `rake db:seed` if you'd like to pre-populate the app with seed data.

+## Usage

 To deploy the Rxeactions web app locally, type `shotgun` into your terminal and open your browser to `localhost:9393`.
 From there, you'll be able to navigate and interact with the app as if it were live.
+Don't forget to return to your terminal and type `Ctrl + C` to stop your session when you're done!
+**TODO: INSERT DEMO VIDEO**

 ## Built With

 * [Ruby](https://www.ruby-lang.org/en/) - The programming language used
 * [Sinatra](http://sinatrarb.com/) and [ActiveRecord](https://apidock.com/rails/ActiveRecord/Base) - The Ruby frameworks used
-* [Bootstrap](https://getbootstrap.com/), [FontAwesome](https://fontawesome.com/), and [GoogleFonts](https://fonts.google.com/) - The styling tools used
+* [Bootstrap 4](https://getbootstrap.com/), [FontAwesome](https://fontawesome.com/), and [GoogleFonts](https://fonts.google.com/) - The styling tools used
 * And don't forget good old HTML5 and CSS3! <3

 ## Contributing